 Consequences of Spending Long Hours on Zoom

 Videoconferencing is different from staring at a laptop screen for hours.
 In a videoconference, employees face each other.
 They talk to each other and there are brainstorming sessions.
-There is not just a lot of physical effort that goes into a remote video meeting but a lot of mental energy is also expended.
-This is why, Zoom fatigue is real.
+There is not just a lot of physical effort that goes into a remote video meeting, through Zoom or other Zoom apps, but a lot of mental energy is also expended.
+This is why Zoom fatigue is real.

 This doesn’t just come from a unanimous opinion and experience of our remote team.
 Stanford Virtual Human Interaction Lab research conducted by Professor Jeremy Bailenson concludes the same.
 Professor Jeremy studied the overall consequences of spending many hours a day on videoconferencing aka “Zooming” (a term used interchangeably with videoconferencing).
 The term “Zooming” isn’t specifically for targeting Zoom but is to describe any kind of of videoconferencing.